corpusops/corpusops.bootstrap/docs/projects/docker.md

     ```
 - Choose an IP address or a DNS alias for the controller (add it for example in your ``/etc/hosts``  of any host controller by rancher, or in a central DNS server)
 - Firewall the ports ``9080`` & ``9443`` and choose a complex and appriopriate admin password.
-- Rancher is a thin layer to kuberneges which has 3 plantes: data; control; compute.
+- Rancher is a thin layer to kubernetes which has 3 plantes: data; control; compute.
     - Each member of a plane should see and contact the other members and the controller on it's relative service ports.
 - Add cluster:
     - type: custom